Islandora/Alpaca/README.md

 ## Description

-Event driven middleware based on [Apache Camel](http://camel.apache.org/) that synchronizes a Fedora 4 with a Drupal.
+Event-driven middleware based on [Apache Camel](http://camel.apache.org/) that synchronizes a Fedora 4 repository with a Drupal instance.

 ## Building